Developer-Autodesk/viewer-javascript-tutorial/tutorial.md

 </pre>
 You've now finished writing your extension to respond to a user selecting a model element by displaying that element's properties in a panel and isolating that element in the view.
 Launch the client page and select a model element by clicking on it.
 The model and camera view reset if you clear your selection or click in space.

-### Step 7 (Bonus step) – Moving the camera
+### Step 7 (Bonus step) â€“ Moving the camera

-Finally, we'll add some camera animation – orbiting the camera around the model.
+Finally, we'll add some camera animation â€“ orbiting the camera around the model.
 We will use a simple approach with setInterval.
 For a more robust approach, take a look at this blog post:

 [http://adndevblog.typepad.com/cloud_and_mobile/2015/04/how-to-create-animations-in-the-viewer.html](http://adndevblog.typepad.com/cloud_and_mobile/2015/04/how-to-create-animations-in-the-viewer.html)